- How is neuroblastoma treated?

 Surgical (open) biopsy

-In many cases, doctors need to get a sample of the tumor to be sure it is a neuroblastoma before deciding on treatment options.
+In many cases, doctors need to get a sample of the tumor to be sure it is a neuroblastoma before deciding which treatment might work best.
 Tumor samples are removed during a surgical biopsy to be looked at under a microscope and for other lab tests.

-If the tumor is in the abdomen, the surgeon may do the biopsy with the aid of a laparoscope.
+If the tumor is in the abdomen (belly), the surgeon may do the biopsy with the aid of a laparoscope.
 This is a long, thin tube with a tiny video camera on the end.
-It is inserted into the abdomen through a small incision to allow the surgeon to see inside.
+It is put into the abdomen through a small incision to allow the surgeon to see inside.
 The surgeon then makes a second small incision to reach inside the abdomen with long, thin instruments and remove pieces of tumor.

 Surgery as treatment